Chapter 7 : Goodnight, Darling

 It started out easily enough.
-Rex hadn’t opened his big fat mouth yet, so I didn’t find it necessary to get all touchy feely just yet.
+Public displays of affection were basically nil, so far.
 I managed to get through the rest of that fateful day without having to do anything, and for Sirius’ part, he didn’t bother me.
-Not until that night anyways.
+Not until that night. anyway.

 Sirius sighed, like he was repeating the same question for the umpteenth time to someone who still didn’t get it.
 For all I knew, he could’ve been – I was that tired.
 “What are you doing up so late?”

 “What do you usually do up so late?”
 I asked defensively.
 It was probably unnecessary, but I was tapping into my basic nature – I get like that when I’m tired and sore.

 He sighed again.
 Looks like I wasn’t the only one who noticed the defensive tone, but he didn’t comment.
 Instead, he said, “Finishing homework if you must know.”
 That was confusing, to say the least.
 Since when did Sirius Black do homework?
 And why do I keep thinking his whole name?
 My confusion must have showed on my face, because Sirius let out a short laugh.
 “Since when did I do homework?” he asked.
 And since when can he read minds?
 “The teachers don’t love me just for my good looks and charm, you know.”
 But I bet that had a lot to do with it.

 “Oh,” I said.
 I really needed to progress from single syllable sounds, but it seemed like sleep, or lack thereof, was still interfering with semi-normal brain activity.